-The D40 competition is the ECB’s national hardball disability offer, the top tier of domestic county-level disability cricket.
+The D40 competition is the ECB’s national hardball disability programme and represents the top tier of domestic county-level disability cricket.

-The D40 competition features players with learning disabilities, physical disabilities, or hearing loss.
-Players in the D40 competition must undergo an independent disability sport classification assessment to confirm their eligibility.
+It features players with learning disabilities, physical disabilities, or hearing loss.
+All participants must undergo an independent disability sport classification assessment to confirm eligibility.

-Games are played with a hardball, are 40 overs a side, and follow the same laws and regulations as a traditional county game of cricket, including powerplays and a 30-yard fielding circle.
+Matches are played with a hardball, 40 overs a side, following the same laws and regulations as traditional county cricket, including powerplays and a 30-yard fielding circle.

-The best performing players in domestic competitions may be eligible for Disability Premier League (DPL) trials.
+The top-performing players in domestic competitions may be eligible to trial for the Disability Premier League (DPL).

-The DPL is a disability cricket competition featuring players from all of England’s disability sides; physical (PD), learning (LD), and hearing impairment/deaf.
-The DPL sits between county cricket and the England setup in the ECB Disability Cricket pathway and aims to introduce a broader group of players to performance level disability cricket.
+The DPL features players from across England’s disability groups, physical (PD), learning (LD), and hearing impairment/deaf.
+Sitting between county cricket and the England pathway, the DPL introduces a wider group of players to performance-level disability cricket.

 Disability Premier League